Introducing the Ossila Potentiostat

 Posted on Tue, Jan 14, 2020 by Chris Bracher

-The new Ossila Potentiostat has been designed to help electrochemists perform cyclic voltammetry for less.
 The complete system is available now for just £1600 and includes cyclic voltammetry software, an electrochemical cell, and everything you need to start taking measurements.
 With the launch of the Ossila Potentiostat also comes our new electrochemistry range, which also includes the most popular types of cell and electrodes.
 Large discounts are available for bundles and multi-buys.

 Why Are Potentiostats Needed?
 The Three Electrode System

 In electrochemistry, electrolyte solutions are typically studied using electrodes as interfaces.

 These electrodes are named according to their use.
 The electrode where measurements are taken is known as the working electrode, the electrode which completes the circuit and allows current to flow is known as the counter electrode, and the electrode which provides a reference potential is appropriately called the reference electrode.

 In a two electrode system, one electrode acts as both the reference and counter electrode.
 In this arrangement, it is difficult (or impossible) to control the potential while the measurement is being taken.
 While this is useful for certain applications, like measuring the efficiency of a battery, its applications in electrochemistry are limited.

 Acknowledging electrode potential to be “the dominating factor governing many electrolytic processes” and identifying the difficulties with two electrode systems, the first three electrode system with a separate reference and counter electrode was designed by Hickling in 1942 .